phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

    - Downloader example: a high-level component that combines subcomponents
      - The special problem of conflicting overlapping configuration names and translation
      - Code example
-     - The special problem of dynamic default values
  * Putting it all together: asynchronous version

 ## Motivations